-130. Management must institute appropriate mechanisms for identifying fraud risk points in the RCB's operations.
-Each of the fraud risk points should be measured using the RCB's predetermined risk severity matrix.
-The identified fraud risk points should be evaluated with respect to adequacy of preventive controls to reduce the probability of the risk occurring.
+129. Management must institute appropriate mechanisms for identifying fraud risk points in the RCB's operations.
+Each of the fraud risk points should be measured using the RCB's

-9 Section 120 of the Banks and Specialised Deposit-Taking Institutions Act, 2016 (Act 930)
+9 Section 120 of the Banks and Specialised Deposit-taking Institutions Act, 2016 (Act 930)

-- 131. The identified fraud risks and measures shall be monitored and reported through a framework for tracking the risk indicators and events that constitute early warning signals of fraud.
-The indicators and events include missing documentation(receipt books and invoices); worsening PAR ratios and delinquent loans; cases of disregard for approved internal controls; absence of bank reconciliation and client loan and savings accounts reconciliation; weak or non-functioning software; suspense accounts; over reliance on use of cash; inadequate or complete lack of audit trails. - 132.
+- 130. The identified fraud risks and measures shall be monitored and reported through a framework for tracking the risk indicators and events that constitute early warning signals of fraud.
+The indicators and events include missing documentation (receipt books and invoices); worsening PAR ratios and delinquent loans; cases of disregard for approved internal controls; absence of bank reconciliation and client loan and savings accounts reconciliation; weak or non-functioning software; suspense accounts; over reliance on use of cash; inadequate or complete lack of audit trails. - 131.
 For each fraud case that has occurred and events tracked as potential causes of fraud, the RCB must compile quarterly reports for the attention of the Board and furnish Bank of Ghana with the fraud related information.
-The report has to indicate key actions taken to reinforce controls over fraud risks and to forestall any future ocurences.
+The report has to indicate key actions taken to reinforce controls over fraud risks and to forestall any future occurrences.